Spitfire-Frozone/Phd-Markdowns/VHbb_WSMakerHbbstat_Part4.md

 python WSMakerCore/scripts/comparePulls.py -w 140ifb-0L-ade-STXS-baseline-MVA 140ifb-0L-ade-STXS-baseline-MVA-ttbar_PSDecorr_nJptV -n -a 5 -l Nominal ttbar_PS-Decorr_nJptV
 mv output/pullComparisons output/pullComp_Nominal_VS_ttbar_PSDecorr_nJptV
 ~~~
-Now do the same for ttbar_ME
+Now do the same for ttbar_ME.
+Essentially replace all instances of "PS" with "ME" and visa versa.
+Once you are done in the same steps as above you will run for the full decorrelation
 ~~~
 cd /afs/cern.ch/work/d/dspiteri/VHbb/WSMaker_VHbb_Milestone2
 source setup.sh